BlackDaddy220232/Task-Management-System/README.md

 ## API Reference
 ### Postman
 To interact with the "Weather Application" application's RESTful API endpoints, you can use the Postman request by this [link](https://www.postman.com/material-saganist-75818563/workspace/task-management-system).

 Tap ```create a fork``` and use Postman for doing request.

+#### Register

 ```http
 POST /auth/signup